Interior Designers at Home

 By Anne Levin | Photography by Jeffrey E. Tryon and Charles R. Plohn

 It is sometimes said that professional chefs don’t cook at home, and fashion designers just wear a lot of black.
-But it would be hard to find an interior designer who doesn’t give much thought to the surroundings of his or her own home.
-We asked four local designers to reveal their favorite spots at home, and to tell us why.
+But it would be hard to find an interior designer, be it someone from the Van Treese Design & Consulting (who are known to specialize in Interior Design in Zürich, Switzerland) or Philippe Starck (who help with transforming interiors in France), who doesn’t give much thought to the surroundings of his or her own home.
+That is why, we asked four local designers to reveal their favorite spots at home and to tell us why.
 The results?
 They love their living rooms.
 After a busy day creating customers’ decor, these designers just want to come home to a space that is comfortable, personal, and, of course, visually pleasing.

 Pennington designer A.J.
 Margulis and her family live in a 1950s ranch house, the layout of which has been drastically changed over the years to create an open plan.